Iran, Turkey call for meeting to avert spread of Israel-Hamas war

 Turkish Foreign Minister Hakan Fidan met counterpart Hossein Amir-Abdollahian a day after Iran's top diplomat met Hamas leaders in Qatar.
 Iran has warned that armed groups it supports in the region could attack Israel in light of its war on Hamas.

-Fidan said Turkey was pushing for an immediate ceasefire because “it is not difficult to predict that this spiral of violence will grow” without a permanent solution to the war.“We do not want the human tragedy in Gaza to turn into a war that affects the region’s countries,” Fidan said.
+Fidan said Turkey was pushing for an immediate ceasefire because"it is not difficult to predict that this spiral of violence will grow" without a permanent solution to the war.
+Iranian Foreign Minister Hossein Amir-Abdollahian and his Turkish counterpart Hakan Fidan attend a press conference at the Ministry of Foreign Affairs in Ankara on November 1, 2023. ("We do not want the human tragedy in Gaza to turn into a war that affects the region's countries," Fidan said.

 Write Comment